merenlab/anvio.org/vocabulary/index.md

 In the second use, "Virome" is essentially the counterpart of "Microbiome", and is built the same way: while the microbi-ome would designate the community of microorganisms found in a single habitat, the vir-ome would designate the community of viruses found in this habitat.
 This makes a lot of sense, and is typically the definition provided by [encyclopedia](https://en.wikipedia.org/wiki/Virome) (see e.g. ).
 The only (major) flaw of course is that this term was already used to designate "viral metagenomes"..
 Sadly, the fact that (viral) metagenomics is often the method of choice to explore "viromes" only adds to the confusion.

+{:data-tags="pangenome"}
+### Pangenome

+From a computational standpoint, the term pangenome broadly refers to the entire collection of genes found in two or more genomes.
+See pangenomics for more.

 {:data-tags="metagenomics"}
 ### Metagenomics